nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 This recommendation is designed to meet the following conflicting requirements:
-* ability to review and process the support information off-line with access to only the package itself.
+* ability to review and process the support information offline with access to only the package itself.
 * ability to update the support information without having to publish the module
 * ability to get the most up to date version of the support info without having to pull down the latest published version of a package.